XiangyuHuHu/cs-665-assignment-2/README.md

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.

+I have thought about whether driver or DeliveryRequest needs to be made into an interface, it is not necessary.
+Extend at most.
+Divided into different types of driver and delivery.
+But I feel that I have made a clear distinction in the class.

 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.

+First create a shop, and I imitated the general process in the main.
+There will be two lists in the shop.
+All new drivers and requests will be stored in this list.
+Then the request is sent to the appropriate driver through matching.

 - Describe how you have avoided duplicated code and why it is important.

+I have thought about setting up new extend for the driver, such as different cartypes and whether to accept long distances, but these seem to be unnecessary.
+It can be modified and added if needed later.
+But I still wrote them all in one.
+Then there is a function that specifically prints information in deliverRequest.
+All drivers are available by default at the beginning.
+These states can be modified through the functions in the driver.

 - If applicable, mention any design patterns you have used and explain why they were chosen.
+I used observe pattern.
+It defines a one-to-many dependency between objects so that when one object changes state.
+So when DeliveryRequest give an order.
+Driver can accept that and change the state.

 # Maven Commands